Denisa Golgotă: 2025

 In 2025, Golgotă made her return to gymnastics at the 2025 City of Jesolo Trophy.
 She was then selected to compete at the 2025 European Championships alongside Ana Bărbosu, Lilia Cosman, Sabrina Voinea, and Ella Oprea.
 They finished fourth as a team, and individually, Golgotă qualified to the all-around and balance beam finals, where she finished seventh and eighth respectively.

 She was selected for the 2025 World Championships, where she finished in 7th place in the floor exercise final and was a reserve for the all-around final.
 At the competition, she struggled with food poisioning.
 After returning home, she filed a complaint with the Romanian Gymnastics Federation, which she said was ignored, for bullying and harassment; she alleged that other gymnasts said they heard another person repeatedly threaten that they wanted to hit her until she was disfigured.
 Although Golgotă did not wish to name this person, media reported that it was teammate Sabrina Voinea.

+NCAA

+On July 15, 2026, Golgotă announced that she had signed with the California Golden Bears for NCAA gymnastics in the United States.